ssigurdsson/Netcode-Visualization-Tool/REPORT.md

 ### Client
 On the client side, emphasis is put on rendering the visuals of the game efficiently in order to support the high frame rate needed for a smooth playing experience.
-On a modern system, the frame rate stays above 200 frames/s for the most part, which is good considering the slow working nature of pygame.
+On a modern system, the frame rate stays above 200 frames/s for the most part, which is good considering the inherently slow nature of Pygame.
 The table below displays the execution time profile for the main game loop.
 Note that 92% of execution time is spent displaying the game.

 | Client Execution Time Profile       |  Time |
 |-------------------------------------|-------|